Corporate Governance - Code of Business Conduct and Ethics

 Directors, officers and employees who have access to confidential (or "inside") information are not permitted to use or share that information for stock trading purposes or any other purpose except the conduct of our business and in strict conformance with all applicable laws and SEC regulations.

-All non-public information about the Company should be considered confidential information.
-To use non-public information for personal financial benefit or to “tip” others who might make an investment decision on the basis of this information is not only unethical but also illegal.
+All non-public information about the Company or about companies with which we do business, such as customers and suppliers, should be considered confidential information.
+To use material, non-public information for personal financial benefit or to “tip” others who might make an investment decision on the basis of this information is not only unethical but also illegal.
+The SEC and criminal prosecutors vigorously enforce insider trading laws and penalties can range from monetary fines, bars from future service as a director or officer of a public company, or jail time.
 The Company’s policy on insider trading is set forth more fully in the Insider Trading Policy furnished to all directors, officers and employees.
 In the event of any inconsistencies between the provisions of this Code and the Company’s Insider Trading Policy, the Insider Trading Policy will control.
 Employees are required to know and comply with the Company’s policies relating to insider trading.
 If you have any questions, please consult the Compliance Officer.

 6. Competition and Fair Dealing